 By using technology and screen time, you can provide a comprehensive and positive educational experience for children and adolescents.
 Technology facilitates in-class learning, enhances underperforming developmental skills, and allows children to succeed in their studies by embracing the broadening definition of a classroom environment and overall education.

-So what should the conclusion paragraph include?
+So, what should the conclusion paragraph include?

 Start your conclusion with a rephrased thesis statement.
 It’s a great way to take the reader back to the heart of your essay.
 Then, summarize the main points from your body paragraphs.
-And, if there are no other standpoints to review, move to step three, which is described in detail further in this article.
-Also, you can put your restated thesis at the very beginning or later.
-You can start with an opening sentence first, for instance.
-The one rule you must keep in mind is that you shouldn’t repeat your thesis statement letter for letter.
+If there are no other standpoints to review, move to step three, which is further detailed in this article.
+If you are not good at paraphrasing, then you can paraphrase your thesis statement online by using AI tools.

 Note: Synthesize the main points of your essay.
 That means you don’t just list them one after another but explain their impact and how they are correlated.